nikiturka/team_manager/README.md

 ```

 ## Project Overview
-* CRUD Operations: Implemented using ModelViewSet, which provides complete functionality for creating, reading, updating,
+* **CRUD Operations**: Implemented using ModelViewSet, which provides complete functionality for creating, reading, updating,
 and deleting resources.

-* Team Membership Management: Adding and removing persons from teams is handled by APIView.
-This choice was made because
+* **Team Membership Management**: Adding and removing persons from teams is handled by TeamMembershipViewSet.
+This choice
-ViewSet requires a single serializer for all operations, which can be inconvenient when only a limited set of fields is
+was made because PersonViewSet requires a single serializer for all operations, which can be inconvenient when only a limited
-needed for certain actions.
+set of fields is needed for certain actions.
+Additionally, using separate methods helps avoid potential overload in a
+single method as logic expands in the future, ensuring clearer structure and maintainability.

 * The <kbd>.env</kbd> file is included in <kbd>.gitignore</kbd>, but for demonstration purposes, I've provided an